dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 <h3>Low quality updates, or the complete lack of updates</h3>

-There will be updates that will not be validated for old devices and they can completely brick your system on a regular basis - unsupported CPUs don't exist in Microsoft's eyes anymore. **They may even cut updates completely**[^4].
+At the time of writing, unsupported machines **do** get updates.
+However, there is a 99.9% chance this will change in the future.
+Tere will be updates that will not be validated for old devices and they can completely brick your system on a regular basis - unsupported CPUs don't exist in Microsoft's eyes anymore. **They may even cut updates completely**[^4].
 And no, not having updates is not "bliss" because you hate automatic updates.
 It is **extremely** bad.

 <h3>Kernel checks</h3>